 Pros Of A Lean To Chicken Coop

 There are many pros to building a lean-to coop.
-Below we have a few of the most striking reasons you should consider one.
+Below are a few of the most striking reasons you should consider one.

 Fantastic For Any Sized Flock

 Since the lean-to chicken coop is customizable, they are great for any flock.
-If you have only a few birds, you can get a small coop.
-Or for large flocks, you can just as easily make one that is for them as well.
+You can get a small coop if you have only a few birds.
+Or, for large flocks, you can make one for them as well.

 Buy Or Build

-Another great pro is that if you aren’t handy, you can buy a lean-to.
+Another great pro is that you can buy a lean-to if you aren’t handy.
 These coops are not as customizable, but they are convenient.
-But if you are handy, there are countless free chicken coop ideas online.
+But if you are handy, countless free chicken coop ideas are online.

 Permanent Or Removable